Informatievlaanderen/OSLO-EA-to-RDF/README.md

 Translation labels will be outputted if:
 - there is a `uri` tag present
 - the `package` tag (or its default value) refers to the package being exported

+## Association Classes

+In UML, connectors can have a association class to identify information being tracked on the association between 2 classes.
+In RDF this is represented by simply having the association class being put in the middle of the connecting property, effectively forming 2 separate properties instead of one.
+Since a connector with an association class will result in 2 different RDF properties, there is a need to differentiate between the tags supplied to the connector.

+Any connector that has an association class should prefix all tags with `source-` or `target-`.
+Tags of the first form (eg: `source-label-en`) will relate to the property connecting the starting element with the association class.
+Likewise, the second form will relate to the property connecting the association class with the ending element.
+Starting and ending element are defined by the direction of the label of the connector.